Literature

 There’s no r in missus, so what’s it doing in the abbreviation?

-Arabic literature, the body of written works produced in the Arabic language.
-The tradition of Arabic literature stretches...
+Russian literature, the body of written works produced in the Russian language, beginning with the Christianization of Kievan...

 Literature Quizzes